Plan-It-X Records: History

-Founded in 1994 by Samantha Jane Dorsett, Plan-It-X held a DIY punk ethic.
+Founded in 1994 by Samantha Jane Dorsett and Chris Clavin, Plan-It-X held a DIY punk ethic.
 The label sold all CDs for five dollars or less.
 PIX's slogan reads: "If it ain't cheap, it ain't punk".
 PIX attempted to demonstrate that the practices of major record labels do not need to be duplicated by independent record labels in order to be successful.
 They supported other small labels and encourage others to do so as well (and even go as far as to suggest starting your own label).

-The label was run by Chris Johnston, who goes by the name Chris Clavin (For the band name Operation: Cliff Clavin) and his friends.

-Johnston formerly played in the bands Ghost Mice and Imperial Can, as well as his solo acts Captain Chaos.
-Chris is a former band member of Operation: Cliff Clavin, The Devil Is Electric, The Ted Dancin' Machine, Peanucle, The Sissies, Tooth Soup and The Jammy Dodgers.
+Clavin formerly played in the iconic folk punk band Ghost Mice and currently records albums and performs under the name Captain Chaos.
+Clavin was one of the founders of folk punk music and is a former band member of Operation: Cliff Clavin, The Devil Is Electric, The Ted Dancin' Machine, Peanucle, The Sissies, Tooth Soup and The Jammy Dodgers.

 Beyond the release of musical albums, Plan-It-X has released a book by author Greg Wells (Complete Control: An Anthology 1997-2005), the zine My Friend Bubby, as well as a DVD featuring live performances of bands filmed during Plan-It-X Fest 2004 (see below).
 A documentary was released in 2010, put together from footage shot across the week of the 2006 Plan-It-X Fest.
-Clavin closed the label in 2016, writing that since it was not financially possible to release music in a physical format, and since bands could now easily release their music on their own, the label had outlived its original purpose.

-In August and September 2017, Clavin was accused of one act of non-consensual sexual contact and other incidents of interpersonal misconduct.
-Clavin said, "I no longer play in any bands.
-I no longer run a record label or publishing company.
-I will settle all affairs and orders of course, and pay all outstanding debts and invoices."
-Many artists who worked with Plan-It-X made public statements condemning Clavin's alleged behavior and assured fans that their prior Plan-It-X releases, in most cases out of print, would not be re-released under the Plan-It-X name.
-Some of these artists include AJJ and Kimya Dawson.
-His bandmate in Ghost Mice, Hannah O'Connor, posted the following on Facebook, quoted by PunkNews in response to the allegations: "Since I have been Chris' friend for a long time, I know that he is being accused of things he has not done.
-I know there are a lot of false allegations, rumors, and lies spreading very fast about him."
+Clavin announced in 2016 that Plan-It-X would cease operations due to a variety of reasons, including the financial strain, and closed for good in 2018.